oaroki-git/worst-pixel-sorter/README.md

 # probably the most unoptimized pixel sorter you will ever see
 i only did horizontal sorting because idk

-## Goals
+## Needs Fixing
 1. make multiprocessing faster
 2. fix multiprocessing weirdness
-3. better ways to choose bandpass values and not relying on trial and error
+4. better ways to choose bandpass values and not relying on trial and error

+## Ideas
-4. optional contrast map visualizer (?)
+1. optional contrast map visualizer (?)
-5. GUI (??)
+2. GUI (??)
+3. different ways of sorting

 # requirements
  - numpy